 If a stock appreciation right is granted in tandem with an option, the number of stock appreciation rights that are exercisable during a specified period will not exceed the number of shares of our Class A common stock that the participant may purchase upon exercising the related option during such period.
 Upon exercising the related option, the related stock appreciation rights will terminate, and upon the exercise of a stock appreciation right, the related option will terminate to the extent of an equal number of shares of our Class A common stock.
 Generally, stock appreciation rights may only be exercised while the participant is employed by, or providing services to, us.
-When a participant exercises a stock appreciation right, the participant will receive the excess of the fair market value of the underlying common stock over the base amount of the stock appreciation right.
+When a participant exercises a stock appreciation right, the related value of the underlying common stock over the base amount of the stock appreciation right.
 The appreciation of a stock appreciation right will be paid in shares of our Class A common stock, cash or both.